INN/docs/staffing/interview-questions.md

 # Interview Questions

-**A collection of interview questions we typically ask most job applicants (along with some that are more specific to each position).**
+**A collection of interview questions we typically ask job applicants.**

-Where did you hear about this position?
+1. Where did you hear about this position?

-What interested you about this position?
-And why are you the perfect fit for it?
+2. What interested you about this position?
+Why are you the perfect fit for it?

+3. Talk me through a recent project:

+    - What were the requirements?
-Talk me through a recent project, what were the requirements, what issues did you run into, how did you overcome them, how did you arrive at the final solution(s)?
+    - What issues did you run into and how did you overcome them?
+    - How did you arrive at the final solution(s)?

-If you get stuck on a problem what do you do?
+4. If you get stuck on a problem what do you do?
 Where do you go to find help?

-Describe your ideal working environment.
+5. Describe your ideal working environment.

-What technologies, tools, programming languages, etc. do you like to work with?
+6. What technologies, tools, programming languages, etc. do you like to work with?

-Do you have experience working with nonprofits?
-If yes, what are some challenges you’ve encountered and how did you overcome them?
-If no, how do you imagine working with nonprofits might differ from working with for profits?
+7. Do you have experience working with nonprofits?

+    - If **yes**, what are some challenges you’ve encountered and how did you overcome them?
+    - If **no**, how do you imagine working with nonprofits might differ from working with for profits?

-What are your short and long-term career goals?
+8. What are your short and long-term career goals?
 What about this position do you feel will help you to attain them?

-Where applicable:
+9. Where applicable:

-- Concerns about moving from being a freelancer to in-house?
+    - Do you have concerns about moving from being a freelancer to an in-house employee?
-- Concerns about working on a smaller team?
+    - Do you have concerns about working on a smaller team?
-- Concerns about working remotely?
+    - Do you have concerns about working remotely?

-Interests/hobbies/etc. outside of work (relevant or otherwise)

-Moving/preferred location?
+10. What are your interests and hobbies, relevant or otherwise, outside of work?

+11. Do you plan on moving?
+If so, where to?

-Questions for me?
+12. Do you have any questions for me?